 Managed RonDB#

 In the above link the documentation for how to create a RonDB cluster as part of Hopsworks is presented.
-In this interface the user is able to decide on the following parameters
+It also describes how to reconfigure a RonDB cluster that is a part of Hopsworks.

 -